rogeraabbccdd/DMT2-Tool/README.md

 4. Open Settings, set your game folder and save.
 5. You can edit your song solots in stages.
 6. If you got **opreation not permitted** error when edit song slots, make sure your `<star/pop>_stage_<num>.csv` is not readonly.
+7. **Start Game (Local Server)** requires an local server, you have to download it from somewhere else.

 ## Build
 1. Download repository.